 You can create a clone from a volume using the Block Volume service.
 Cloning enables you to make a copy of an existing block volume without needing to go through the backup and restore process.
-For more information about volume backups, see Overview of Block Volume Backups and Backing Up a Volume.
-For more information about the Block Volume service and cloned volumes, see the Block Volume FAQ.

 A cloned volume is a point-in-time direct disk-to-disk deep copy of the source volume, so all the data that is in the source volume when the clone is created is copied to the clone volume.
 Any subsequent changes to the data on the source volume are not copied to the clone.
 Since the clone is a copy of the source volume it will be the same size as the source volume unless you specify a larger volume size when you create the clone.